MarcosBL/DimSim/README.md

 NOTE: Taken from the DimDim integration document in Documentation folder

-The major components of DimSim Server are:
+The major components of DimSim Server are

 * DimSim Conference Server (DCS)
 * DimSim Media Server (DMS)
 * DimSim Screenshare Server (Reflector)